KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Volunteers | Free |
 | Contest/hackathon entries | Prizes |

-Entries received from a contest or hackathon might not meet the quality standard required, but a contest or hackathon could be a lesser known way to generate creative ideas, while providing a learning experiencing for developers in training.
+Entries received from a contest or hackathon might not meet the quality standard required, but a contest or hackathon could be a lesser known way to generate creative ideas, while providing a challenge for developers.

 ### Cost to Reach New Users
 * In-church campaign